**The link to apply is below. Please read all of the following information first before applying.**

 The Mackinac State Historic Parks Artist-In-Residence Program is designed to promote and encourage the creation of artistic works inspired by the history, natural wonders, and beauty of Mackinac Island.
-The residencies are available to writers, composers, sculptures, and visual artists including photographers.
+The residencies are available to artists in all mediums, including writers, composers, sculptures, and visual artists including photographers, among others.

 The 2 and 3 week residencies are available beginning in early June and continuing through early October.

-August 30 – September 12 Raymond Gaynor, Photographer
+August 30 – September 11, workshop September 7: Amy Sacka, Documentary Photographer